web-devie/Tip-calculator/README.md

 ## Building the project
- 🚀 I have used HTML, CSS and Javasxript
+ 🚀 I have used HTML, CSS and Javascript